Pistachio Rose Cake

 Ingredient Substitutions

-• Nondairy Milk: You can use any kind of milk in the cake and frosting, but I would avoid chocolate flavored plant milks since they might overpower the flavor of the cakes or change the color of the frosting.
+- Nondairy Milk: You can use any kind of milk in the cake and frosting, but I would avoid chocolate flavored plant milks since they might overpower the flavor of the cakes or change the color of the frosting.
 I’ve used oat milk and almond milk for this cake.
 You can just buy the cheapest vegan milk you can find.
 If you don’t have the full amount of nondairy milk that the cake recipe requires, you can substitute any amount with water or nondairy creamer.
-If you use soymilk, I recommend buying organic or non-GMO to make sure it’s vegan.
+If you use soymilk, I recommend buying organic or non-GMO since soy is commonly genetically modified crop.

-• Cornstarch: Please buy organic or non-GMO cornstarch.
-Corn is a commonly genetically modified ingredient making it less likely to be vegan.
-You can also replace the ¼ cup (27g) of cornstarch in this recipe with equal parts potato starch or arrowroot.
+- Cornstarch: I buy organic or non-GMO cornstarch because corn is a commonly genetically modified ingredient.
+You can replace the ¼ cup (27g) of cornstarch in this recipe with equal parts potato starch or arrowroot.

 If you like this rose pistachio cake recipe, you might also like my hummingbird cake and my flower sherbet.